Yaroslav40k/WebRoomba/README.md

 * GET http://localhost:8080/api/statistic/inputs - returns all inputs from current session
 * GET http://localhost:8080/api/statistic/outputs - returns all outputs from current session

+G. Optional endpoints to check persistance layer work:
-All endpoints can be called via Postman or similar program.
+* All endpoints can be called via Postman or similar program.
 If you need Postman endpoints collection - contact me.

+* Also, you can use Swagger console right out of your browser : http://localhost:8080/swagger-ui.html#

 ## Validators